chevereto/docker/docs/PURE-DOCKER.md

 ## Run (paid edition)

-> [!NOTE]
-> If you can't build the paid image you can use the free edition image and upgrade to paid within the application itself.
-To do this, pass the environment `CHEVERETO_SERVICING=server` to the container runtime and go to `/dashboard?license` to enter the license and proceed with the upgrading process.

 To run [chevereto.com](https://chevereto.com/pricing) (paid edition) you need to pass the environment targeting your private build image, in this example `chevereto:latest`.

 ```sh